abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

         price: ''
         details: >
-          We help you get all the elements of your business working brilliantly together, especially around your technology architecture and organisation design.
+          We help you get all the elements of your business working brilliantly together,

+          bring together all the elements of your business in a seamless design, including the ways you serve your customers, how you operate, your organisation design, and your technology architecture.

           so that your organisation is ready to meet its biggest challenges as